-Degeneration in this area of the spine can trigger the growth of bone spurs, which are the body’s defense mechanism against the loss of spinal stability.
+Degeneration in this area of the spine can lead to the growth of bone spurs, which are the body’s defense mechanism against the loss of spinal stability.
 Also, the disc between the L4 and L5 vertebrae is particularly vulnerable to herniating or bulging.

 Naming a lumbar vertebra

 The lumbar vertebrae begin where the thoracic vertebrae end.
-Just as the 12 thoracic (T1 to T12) and seven cervical vertebrae (C1 to C7) are named by letter and number, the lumbar vertebrae are denoted as follows:
+Just as the 12 thoracic, labeled T1 to T12 and seven cervical vertebrae, labeled C1 to C7, are named by letter and number, the lumbar vertebrae are labeled as follows:

 - L1 — connected to the T12; located near the stomach’s pylorus

 - L2 — the site where the spinal cord ends and the cauda equina begins to branch off

 - L3 — the first of the most vulnerable lumbar vertebra, where much of the body’s weight is supported

 - L4 — along with the L5, the most common site of lumbar problems

 - L5 — associated with the origin of the sciatic nerve, as well as disc compression between L4 and L5

 - L6 — rarely occurring, but subject to the same type of conditions as the L5 in most people

-If you suspect you have a lumbar spine condition that is causing you lower back pain, schedule a visit with your physician right away for a diagnosis.
-Most of the time, symptoms such as pain, tingling, numbness and muscle weakness can be managed through pain medication, physical therapy or other conservative treatment.
-If surgery becomes an option, contact Laser Spine Institute to learn how our minimally invasive spine surgery can help you find relief from back pain.
+If you suspect you have a lumbar spine condition that is causing you lower back pain, schedule a visit with your doctor right away for a diagnosis.
+Very often, symptoms such as pain, tingling, numbness and muscle weakness can be managed through pain medication, physical therapy or other conservative treatment.
+However if surgery becomes an option, contact the dedicated team at Laser Spine Institute to learn how our minimally invasive spine surgery can help you find relief from back pain.